zombie6888/multi_stack_navigator/README.md

 ```

 If previous route had the same route path, but query parameters are different, the page won't rebuilded.
-if you want to get updated parameters at the build function of the page6 you can call router with listen parameter setted up to true:
+if you want to get updated parameters at the build function of the page6, you can call router with listen parameter setted up to true:

 ```dart
 AppRouter.of(context, true).routePath.queryParams;
 ```

-Approuter is inherited widget, which is not add widget to dependants by default.
+AppRouter is inherited widget, which is not add widget to dependants by default.
 It allows to use it's methods without subscribe to changes.
-If you get it with "listen: true" parameter, dependonInheritedWidget function will be called, and widget will subscribe to route changes (in this case query parameters updating).
+If you get AppRouter with "listen: true" parameter, dependonInheritedWidget function will be called, and widget will subscribe to route changes (in this case, query parameters updating).

 ## Route not found functionality